1css/Shopping-Cart/README.md

 This is a full-stack shopping cart project with a React (Vite) frontend and a Node.js backend.

+#### This project uses MongoDB with local storage.
+Ensure MongoDB is installed and running on your system.

 ## Installation

 1. Clone the repository: